 The Lighting Research Center (LRC) at Rensselaer Polytechnic Institute is a major subcontractor and key collaborator in our current NIH-funded grant.
 In this TEDMed talk, LRC Director Dr. Mariana Figueiro reveals surprising facts about the effects of light — its presence, its absence, and its patterns — on human health.

-Humans have a “biological clock” cycle within the hypothalamus in our brains that is approximately 24 hours long.
-Also known as our “circadian rhythm,” it regulates our internal biological activities, including our sleep patterns; wakefulness; behaviors; physiological, mental, and emotional processes.
+The human hypothalamus gland is a “biological clock” in our brains with a cycle that is approximately 24 hours long, called our circadian rhythm (“circadian” is Latin for “around the day”).
+This cycle regulates our internal biological activities, including our sleep patterns; wakefulness; behaviors; and our physiological, mental, and emotional processes.

-Most of these light and health studies have been conducted in highly controlled laboratory environments where researchers can carefully control and monitor conditions to pinpoint causal relationships between specific lighting conditions and specific health outcomes.
+Most light and health studies have been conducted in highly controlled laboratory environments where researchers can carefully manage and monitor lighting conditions, along with many other variables, to generate data that can be used to pinpoint causal relationships between specific lighting conditions and specific health outcomes.